skahanium/Rh-s-PyTool/README.md

 The main functions of the latter **index_calmeth** are:

-- Converting non-positive index to positive indicators.
+- Converting non-positive indicators to positive indicators.
 - Making data metrics dimensionless.
 - Calculating indicators weights.
 - Calculating rsr score of the evaluation objects.